-- Steel can become hot to the touch on a hot sunny day, but that heat isn’t going to easily get through the insulation that comes with these doors.
-You’re not going to lose any energy saving benefits by choosing steel.
+- Steel can become hot to the touch on a warm sunny day, but that heat isn't going to get through the insulation that comes with these doors easily.
+You're not going to lose any energy-saving benefits by choosing steel.

 In almost every way, fiberglass doors are slightly better than steel.
 But, this material will crack if struck hard.
 Steel will not.

 - There are many styles, colors, and grains to choose from when selecting fiberglass as the material for your new doors.
 If you're looking for doors that will closely approximate the look of real wood, this is the best option.

-- With fiberglass, you don’t even have to think about rust.
-While it is fairly easy to keep a steel door rust-free, some homeowners prefer to not have to worry about it.
+- With fiberglass, you don't even have to think about rust.
+While it is relatively easy to keep a steel door rust-free, some homeowners prefer not to have to worry about it.
 If that sounds like you, fiberglass is the way to go.

 - Fiberglass isn't as heavy as steel, but that doesn't mean you'll have to sacrifice having that satisfying "thunk" sound when you close your fiberglass doors.
 At Window Nation, we manufacture the internal structure of these doors to simulate the same weight of wood.
 You'll be happy with the sturdy sound you'll get with this option.

-- Exposure to heat over time can cause doors to crack, swell, and warp, which can have an adverse effect on the frame and seal of an entry door.
+- Exposure to heat over time can cause doors to crack, swell, and warp, which can harm the frame and seal of an entry door.
 While steel and fiberglass are more resistant to this than wood, fiberglass is slightly better.
-This is a material that will hold up against extreme temperature fluctuations, and keep its shape for a long long time, but you’ll have to pay a little more for this added durability.
+The material will hold up against extreme temperature fluctuations and keep its shape for a long, long time, but you'll have to pay a little more for this added durability.

 When it comes to getting a new door for your home, you can't go wrong with either of these two materials.
 If your doors are outdated enough to be on an old-timey Fountain Square shop, let Window Nation help.
 Schedule your free, no-obligation in-home estimate today, and let's get started!